gnroussos/general/README.md

 Determines if an integer is palindrome

 ###- int roman
-Converts integer to roman number
+Converts an integer to roman number

+###- roman int
+Converts roman number to an integer